pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 Future Improvements
 -------------------

-Looking forward, there's a can do to improve this code.
+Looking forward, there's a lot we can do to improve this code.

 In :ref:`expressions` we'll learn to use variables to store our parameter values which will enhance the readability of our program, while giving us more